vseryakov/backendjs/README.md

 one or two columns can be marked with primary property while for SQL databases the composite primary key can consist of more than 2 columns.

-The backendjs always creates several tables in the configured database pools by default, these tables are required to support default API functionality and some are required for backend opertions.
-Refer below for the Javascript modules documenttion that described which tables are created by default.
+The backendjs always creates several tables in the configured database pools by default, these tables are required to support default API functionality and some are required for backend operations.
+Refer below for the JavaScript modules documentation that described which tables are created by default.
 In the custom applications the `db.describeTables` method can modify columns in the default table and add more columns if needed.

 For example, to make age and some other columns in the accounts table public and visible by other users with additional columns the following can be